-- The European Curling Championship qualifies European teams to the World Curling Championships. - If the next WCC is in Europe the host Association has a guaranteed place + the 6 highest ranked Associations from the A Division + the winner of the "ECC World Challenge". - If the next WCC is outside of Europe the top 7 highest ranked Associations from the A-Division + the winner of the "ECC World Challenge" qualify for the WCC. - "ECC World Challenge" the last team from A-Division to qualify plays a best-of-three challenge against the winner of the B-Division (if either of those teams are the host of the next WCC the next team in line will play the challenge).
+- The European Curling Championship qualifies European teams to the World Curling Championships. - For the 2018 World Men's and Women's Championships: Europe receives 8 places. - Effective for the 2019 World Men's and Women's Championship: 8 guaranteed European Zone places (including host), however, if the Zone has the last place team at the previous WCC it loses one guaranteed spot. - "ECC World Challenge" the last team from A-Division to qualify plays a best-of-three challenge against the winner of the B-Division (if either of those teams are the host of the next WCC the next team in line will play the challenge).
 The winner qualifies for the WCC. - The World Curling Federation reserves the right to adjust the system of play.
 In the event of no entries for the C-Division, B9 + B10 Women and B15 + B16 Men remain in the B-Division.